Kankia: Geography of Kankia

-Kankia Local Government Area covers a total area of 824 square kilometres and witnesses two major seasons which are the dry and the rainy seasons with the dry seasons in the area lasting for much longer periods than the Rainy seasons.
+Kankia Local Government Area covers a total area of 824 square kilometres or 318 square miles and witnesses two major seasons which are the dry and the rainy seasons with the dry seasons in the area lasting for much longer periods than the Rainy seasons.
 The total precipitation in Kankia Local Government Area is estimated at 800 mm of rainfall per annum.